wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 Therefore, traffic (for example to the DNS01 server, 10.0.2.4) intended for the local network (10.0.0.0/16) would be routed across the VNet to its destination due to the 10.0.0.0/16 route.
 In other words, for 10.0.2.4, the 10.0.0.0/16 route is the most specific route, even though the 10.0.0.0/8 and 0.0.0.0/0 also could apply, but since they are less specific they don't affect this traffic.
 Thus the traffic to 10.0.2.4 would have a next hop of the local VNet and simply route to the destination.

-If traffic was intended for 10.1.1.1 for example, the 10.0.0.0/16 route wouldn't apply, but the 10.0.0.0/8 would be the most specific, and this the traffic would be dropped (“black holed”) since the next hop is Null.
+If traffic was intended for 10.1.1.1 for example, the 10.0.0.0/16 route wouldn't apply, but the 10.0.0.0/8 would be the most specific, and this the traffic would be dropped ("black holed") since the next hop is Null.

 If the destination didn't apply to any of the Null prefixes or the VNETLocal prefixes, then it would follow the least specific route, 0.0.0.0/0 and be routed out to the Internet as the next hop and thus out Azure's internet edge.

-If there are two identical prefixes in the route table, the following is the order of preference based on the routes “source” attribute:
+If there are two identical prefixes in the route table, the following is the order of preference based on the routes "source" attribute:

 1.	<blank> = A User Defined Route manually added to the table
-2. “VPNGateway” = A Dynamic Route (BGP when used with hybrid networks), added by a dynamic network protocol, these routes may change over time as the dynamic protocol automatically reflects changes in peered network
+2. "VPNGateway" = A Dynamic Route (BGP when used with hybrid networks), added by a dynamic network protocol, these routes may change over time as the dynamic protocol automatically reflects changes in peered network
-3. “Default” = The System Routes, the local VNet and the static entries as shown in the route table above.
+3. "Default" = The System Routes, the local VNet and the static entries as shown in the route table above.

 >[AZURE.NOTE] There is a limitation using User Defined Routing (UDR) and ExpressRoute due to the complexity of dynamic routing used on the Azure Virtual Gateway.
 Subnets communicating to the Azure Gateway providing the ExpressRoute connection should not have UDR applied.
 Also, the Azure Gateway cannot be the NextHop device for other UDR bound subnets.
 The ability to fully integrate UDR and ExpressRoute will be enabled in a future Azure release.